Chile–Peru relations

-Chile-Peru relations are the historical and current bilateral relations between the adjoining South American countries of the Republic of Chile and the Republic of Peru.
+Chile–Peru relations are the historical and current bilateral relations between the adjoining South American countries of the Republic of Chile and the Republic of Peru.
 Peru and Chile have shared diplomatic relations since at least the time of the Inca Empire in the 15th century.
 Under the Viceroyalty of Peru, Chile and Peru had connections using their modern names for the first time.
 Chile aided in the Peruvian War of Independence by providing troops and naval support.

 In the 19th century, as both countries became independent from Spain, Peru and Chile shared peaceful relations resulting from the formation of economic and political ties that further encouraged good relations.
 During the War of the Confederation (1836–1839), Chile and dissident Peruvians formed a military alliance to liberate and reunite the republics of South Peru and North Peru from the Peru-Bolivian Confederation.
 Later, during the Chincha Islands War (1864–1866), Peru and Chile led a united front against the Spanish fleet that occupied the Peruvian Chincha Islands and disrupted commerce in the South Pacific.
 In the 1870s, during the early conflicts prior to the War of the Pacific, Peru sought to negotiate a peaceful diplomatic solution between Bolivia and Chile.
 Although Peru had a secret defensive alliance with Bolivia, Peru did not declare war on Chile even after Chile invaded the Bolivian port of Antofagasta.
 War was not declared formally until Chile declared war on both Peru and Bolivia in 1879.
 Peru declared war on Chile the following day.
 The war resulted in a Chilean invasion of Peru and the destruction of various Peruvian buildings, cities, a major raid and a two-year occupation of the capital of Peru, Lima.
 The ultimate result of the war left a deep scar on the three societies involved, and the relations between Peru and Chile soured for over a century, although relations were stabilized to some extent by the 1929 Treaty of Lima.

-In 1975, the two countries were again on the brink of war, but armed conflict between left-wing Peru and right-wing Chile was averted.
+In 1975, the two countries once again found themselves on the verge of war, but armed conflict between left-wing Peru and right-wing Chile was averted.
 Relations remained tense due to alliances during and after the 1995 Cenepa War between Peru and Ecuador, but they have improved gradually, with the neighboring countries entering into new trade agreements in the 21st century.